-There are 3 operators that run from Split to Korcula, with 1 departure per day.
-If you decide to take a ferry, you can take the Catamaran and High Speed options.
+There are 2 operators that run from Split to Korcula, with 1 departure per day.
+If you decide to take a Ferry, you can take the High Speed option.

 With its ancient Roman architecture, cobblestone palm tree-lined walkways and laid-back cafe corners, Split is among Croatia’s most enjoyable locales.
 Still, after a few days of exploring its buzzing streets, you might be up trying for something different.
 One of the best ways to do this is to take a trip from Split to Korcula.

 Part of the Dalmatian archipelago, the island of Korcula is Croatia’s second most populous island not connected by a bridge.
 A stone’s throw from its surrounding islands, the old town Korcula offers commanding views of the spectacular Adriatic coast.
 It offers quite a bit of charm in its own right, but more on that in a second.